 “pulse crops such as lentils, beans, peas and chickpeas are a critical source of plant-based proteins and amino acids for people around the globe, as well as a source of plant-based protein for animals”~ United Nations International Year of Pulses.

-Why to Include Pulses in Our Diet:
+Summary: Why It Is Good to Include Pulses in Our Diet

 - Lots of fibre – ½ cup serving of cooked dry beans has 4 to 10 grams of fibre.